Python Math

 Precedence

-Just as in regular mathematics, multiplication and division have higher "precedence" than addition and subtraction, so they are evaluated first in an expression.
+In computer terminology, the "precedence" of multiplication and division is higher than that of addition and subtraction, so Python evaluates multiplication and division first in an expression.
 After accounting for precedence, the arithmetic is done left-to-right.

 e.g. here the multiplication happens first, then the addition: